-When fori or uke is unable to continue to perform the kata because of an injury, illness or accident during the execution of the kata, the pair will be given a score of 0 for the technique where the injury occurred as well as for the following techniques including the closing ceremony.
+• When tori or uke is unable to continue to perform the kata because of an injury, illness or accident during the execution of the kata, the pair will be considered out of competition given a score of 0 for the technique where the injury occurred as well as for the following techniques including the closing ceremony.
 A ranking will be assigned to them in the pool or in the final.
-If ranking them allows them to participate in the final, and they are not physically able to compete, the next pair in the ranking from the pool will participate in the final
+If ranking them allows them to participate in the final, the next pair in the ranking from the pool will participate in the final.